azharisikumbang/portofolio-manager/CONCEPT.md

 	- Nama
 	- Deskripsi
 	- Level (Beginner/Medium/Expert)
+	- Attachment

 #### Relasi

-1. Skill has 0 to many Sertifikat
+1. Skill has 0 to many Sertifikat; Sertifikat belongs to a Skill

 ### Serfitikat